Could It Be Dangerous to Quit Cold-Turkey?

 Many people resist quitting drinking because of withdrawal.
 However, the symptoms of withdrawal are very worth it when it comes to living a happy and healthy life without alcohol.

 Successful Detox Treatment

 Proper treatment methods for alcohol withdrawal may include therapy, a 12-step program, other group meetings, vitamins, a balanced diet, and hydration.
-If you or a loved one is thinking about quitting alcohol, contact our team of substance abuse and treatment professionals by calling 866-345-2147.
+If you or a loved one is thinking about quitting alcohol, or is struggling with alcohol addiction, contact our team of substance abuse and treatment professionals by calling 267.719.8689.